aloksha/code-parser-docs/template/index.md

 ### Specification

-Each parsing rule template must specify its referenced specification through the `Specification` object.
+Each parsing rule template must specify its referenced specification through the `Specification` object since the template is actually transformed from the specification.
 Its parameters includes:

 - `Name` specifies the specification's name uniquely.

 - `BasedOn` is an optional parameter used to specify the name of which existing specification your new parsing rule template is based on.
 It can save you time on new template's writing.

 - `CodeType` specifies the code's type.
-Each `CodeType` can be assigned to several specific specifications.
+One `CodeType` can be assigned to several specific specifications.
 It can be used as the argument of [`setCodeType()`](../development/javascript/api-reference/CodeParser.md#setcodetype);

 - `FeatureString` is a regular expression string used to distinguish between all specifications under one `CodeType`.